TarunMirchandani/Blockchain/README.md

 * **The Silo Problem:** By default, blockchains are isolated networks.
 Bitcoin cannot naturally read data from Ethereum, and vice versa.
 * **Cross-Chain Bridges:** Interoperability is achieved through decentralized protocols and "Bridges."
 A bridge locks an asset on its native chain (e.g., BTC) and mints a mirrored representation (e.g., Wrapped BTC or WBTC) on the target chain (e.g., Ethereum), allowing assets to cross over safely.
 * **Why it Matters:** Interoperability is crucial for building a unified Web3 ecosystem where decentralized applications (dApps) can leverage the unique strengths of multiple blockchains simultaneously.

+## Deep Dive: Solana vs TON Ecosystems

+To build high-performance Web3 applications, developers must understand specific high-throughput, non-EVM blockchains that dominate the market today.

+### 1. Solana (The Speed Champion)
+Solana is optimized for scale, offering sub-second transaction finality and ultra-low fees.
+It bypasses the traditional bottlenecks of older blockchains through a unique architecture.
+* **Core Technology:** Uses **Proof of History (PoH)**, a cryptographic clock that embeds time directly into the ledger, allowing nodes to verify transactions asynchronously without waiting for global network talk.
+* **Primary Language:** **Rust**.

+### 2. TON (Telegram Open Network - Mass Adoption Hub)
+TON was originally designed by the creators of Telegram to scale for billions of global users.
+It focuses on infinite scalability and deep integration with social applications.
+* **Core Technology:** Implements **Dynamic Sharding**, meaning the blockchain can split and merge its databases dynamically to handle sudden spikes in network traffic without slowing down.
+* **Primary Language:** **FunC** / **Tact** (running on the TON Virtual Machine).